mathkimchi/singularity/DEVLOG.md

 Especially since the point is to create a workspace and not a game or something.

 I'll start making basic apps now.

+2026-03-02 11:47PM

+I thought embedding Alacritty was going to be easier than I expected for a few minutes.
+It's not.
+I thought maybe proper colors would fix it,
+I couldn't even do proper colors.
+I thought maybe fixing input would fix it, it didn't.

+I haven't even figured out how actually running a terminal app is supposed to work.
+I thought it would automatically come with Alacritty.

+I am unironically considering just looking into Smithay again.

+...

+Nope, no.
+No, I'm not going to make a Smithay Wayland compositor until I have the MVP.